Scene-Action Prompt Fusion for Coherent Text-to-Video Storytelling: Related Works

 \subsection{Storytelling Video Generation}

-Storytelling video generation aims to create long, multi-scene videos that remain consistent with the story described in a given script.
-VideoDirectorGPT~\cite{lin2023videodirectorgpt} and Vlogger~\cite{zhuang2024vlogger} leverage large language models (LLMs) for high-level script decomposition, structuring multi-scene conditions to generate videos sequentially.
-Animate-A-Story~\cite{he2023animate} improves motion control by retrieving depth-conditioned reference videos, ensuring more accurate motion representation.
-More recently, DreamStory~\cite{he2024dreamstory} and MovieDreamer~\cite{zhao2024moviedreamer} employ text-to-image models to generate keyframes, which are then animated using image-to-video models to maintain temporal coherence.
-Additionally, customization techniques~\cite{wang2024dreamrunner,he2024dreamstory,zhao2024moviedreamer} have been explored to enhance character consistency across different scenes.
-However, these methods primarily rely on keyframe-based animation and may struggle with generating smooth, dynamic motion transitions.
-DreamRunner~\cite{wang2024dreamrunner} incorporates retrieval-augmented adaptation to capture motion priors from reference videos, enabling more diverse and customizable scripted motions.
-It also introduces a spatial-temporal 3D attention module for improved motion binding.
-However, it relies on motion prior training and large-scale LLMs, increasing computational cost, and limiting scalability.
-Also, the consistency between videos is not maintained.
-StoryDiffusion~\cite{zhou2025storydiffusion} proposes Consistent Self-Attention, a self-attention modification that improves image consistency in pretrained diffusion-based models.
-It further introduces a Semantic Motion Predictor to estimate motion transitions in the semantic space, enhancing video smoothness.
-Despite these advancements, StoryDiffusion still requires training and struggles with generating complex scenes.
-Also, it primarily addresses image-to-video or comic generation rather than story-driven video synthesis from pure text prompts.
-Unlike existing approaches that rely on motion priors, keyframe animation, or retrieval-based adaptation, our method can achieve controlled motion evolution without requiring additional training or large-scale datasets.
-Our setting explicitly decomposes prompts into \textbf{scene descriptions and action commands}, enabling prompt mixing that simultaneously captures scene evolution and action continuity.
-This design choice reflects our focus on \textbf{story generation}: real narratives are not defined by static descriptions alone, but by how characters and objects interact within evolving scenes.
-By separating scene and action, our framework can model both the background progression and the foreground dynamics, which together form the backbone of coherent storytelling—an aspect largely absent in existing approaches and not directly measurable with standard video consistency benchmarks.
+Several works leverage large language models (LLMs) to decompose scripts into sequential conditions, generating videos segment by segment.
+VideoDirectorGPT~\cite{lin2023videodirectorgpt} and Vlogger~\cite{zhuang2024vlogger} follow this paradigm, while Animate-A-Story~\cite{he2023animate} improves motion control by retrieving depth-conditioned reference videos.
+More recent methods such as DreamStory~\cite{he2024dreamstory} and MovieDreamer~\cite{zhao2024moviedreamer} generate keyframes using text-to-image models and animate them with image-to-video pipelines to enhance temporal coherence.
+Customization and adaptation techniques have also been explored to improve character consistency across scenes~\cite{wang2024dreamrunner,he2024dreamstory,zhao2024moviedreamer}.
+Despite these advances, most existing approaches rely on keyframe-based animation, motion priors, or retrieval-augmented adaptation, which limits their ability to produce smooth, dynamic motion transitions in long-form videos.
+DreamRunner~\cite{wang2024dreamrunner} introduces retrieval-augmented motion adaptation and spatio-temporal 3D attention, but depends on motion prior training and large-scale LLMs, resulting in high computational cost and limited scalability, while still failing to ensure consistent scene-to-scene transitions.
+StoryDiffusion~\cite{zhou2025storydiffusion} improves visual consistency via modified self-attention and a semantic motion predictor, yet requires additional training and primarily targets image-to-video or comic generation rather than story-driven synthesis from pure text prompts.
+In contrast to prior work, our approach enables controlled motion evolution without additional training or external motion priors.
+By explicitly decomposing prompts into \textbf{scene descriptions and action commands}, our framework performs prompt mixing that jointly captures scene evolution and action continuity.
+This design reflects the nature of storytelling, where narratives are shaped not only by static scenes but by interactions and actions unfolding over time, allowing our method to model both background progression and foreground dynamics within a unified diffusion process.